 Goldsprints are short bicycle races conducted on real single-speed bicycles.
 The front wheels of the bikes have been replaced with a frame that holds them up, while the rear wheels turn on rollers that are hooked up to sensors that measure speed and distance.
 A computer connected to the sensors projects the progress of the racers on a "clock face" style display and identifies the winner of each race when it is complete.
 Racers do not need any special equipment and there is no prior bicycle riding experience required.

 The small footprint, short race duration and fixed nature of the bikes makes goldsprints well-suited to a variety of venues and audiences.
 Please consider Vermont Goldsprints for your next shop event, fundraiser, bike festival, employee team-building exercise, or private function!

-- Who can race?
-Anybody!
+- Anybody!
 The bicycles are adult-sized and will fit most riders well enough to do a short sprint.
-Riders should be wearing sturdy footwear (the bikes have flat pedals and leather footstraps) and should not have any loose clothing on that could become trapped in the drivetrain of the bikes.
+Riders should be wearing sturdy footwear (the bikes have flat pedals and footstraps) and should not have any loose clothing that could become trapped in the drivetrain of the bikes.